thespcrewroy/SoftwareEngineeringTutorials/README.md

     * **StarUML:** a software modeling tool used to create UML diagrams and software architectures
     * **Umbrello:** an open-source UML modeling tool
     * **UML Designer:** an Eclipse-based modeling tool used to create and visualize UML diagrams for system architecture
-* **MERN Stack:** a full-stack JavaScript technology stack consisting of MongoDB, Express.js, React, and Node.js
 * **Model-View-Controller (MVC) Architecture:** a software design pattern that separates an app into three interconnected components
     * **Model:** manages data and business logic
     * **View:** handles layout and display
     * **Controller:** routes commands and user input
+* **Application Programming Interface (API):** set of rules allowing different software apps to communicate and exchange data
+    * **RESTful API:** web service architecture that uses standard HTTP methods to enable comms and data exchange between system
+    * **OpenAPI:** a specification standard for describing and documenting RESTful APIs in a machine-readable format
+    * **AsyncAPI:** specification framework for documenting and designing event-driven APIS for messaging and streaming systems
+    * **gRPC API:** high-performance remote procedure call framework for comms between distributed systems using Protocol Buffers
+ * **MERN Stack:** a full-stack JavaScript technology stack consisting of MongoDB, Express.js, React, and Node.js

 ## Project Management and Collaboration
 * **ServiceNow:** an enterprise cloud-based ticketing platform for IT service management and business workflow automatiom